Mary Harcourt's Noobpreneur Contributions on Networking, Clients, and Entrepreneurship

 14 Key Tips for Impressing Your Very First Client

-Pay attention to them!
-Clients want to feel like they matter and that their time is well spent with you.
-Connect with them as a person.
-Take time to understand where they are coming from and what goals they have.
-When you have that understanding, it will be easier for you to meet their goals and expectations, which will create client loyalty. – Mary Harcourt, CosmoGlo
+Clients want to feel like they matter and that their time with you is well spent.
+Mary emphasizes connecting with clients as people first, taking the time to understand where they are coming from and what goals they have.
+That understanding makes it far easier to meet their expectations, which is what ultimately builds client loyalty.

 12 Tips to Banish Self-Doubt and Boost Your Confidence as an Entrepreneur